cseferlis/OMDSMod4/Homework 2/NoSQL/README.md

 ## Additional Tips
 - Take your time to verify that your data has been successfully loaded and that your database structure matches the expected configuration.
-- Use Piazza for questions and collaborate with classmates to troubleshoot and share solutions.
+- Use Yellowdig and BU Virtual Campus for questions and collaborate with classmates to troubleshoot and share solutions.

 Good luck, and enjoy working with CosmosDB!